WindoCode/Infosec/h4 September2023!.md

 ## One way functions are:

-- fundamental for various cryptographic protocols.
+- Fundamental for various cryptographic protocols.
-- are easy to compute in one direction but extremely hard to reverse.
+- Are easy to compute in one direction but extremely hard to reverse.
-- impractical to reverse compute, even with the combined computing power of all the world's computers.
+- Impractical to reverse compute, even with the combined computing power of all the world's computers.

 - One way functions a secret "trapdoor" element, making them easy in one direction and hard in the reverse, but with knowledge of the secret, the reverse computation is feasible.